-Thomas William Stokes (1831-1910) came from Birmingham to Victoria to look for gold, arriving on New Year’s Day, 1854.
+Thomas Stokes (1831-1910) came from Birmingham to Victoria, presumably to look for gold, arriving on 2nd January, 1854.
 Unsuccessful, he returned to his former trade and set up business as a die-sinker.
 He produced medals, tokens (unofficial pennies and half-pennies used due to a shortage of official coinage), buttons and silverware in Mincing Lane.

 Stokes and Martin

 They were not insured, and suffered losses estimated around £15,000.
 According to differing sources, either because Martin had not renewed the fire insurance, or because of the recession that occurred in Melbourne in the 1890’s, the partnership was dissolved.
 According to the Powerhouse Museum in Sydney this was in 1893.
 This could be correct as in July 1893 Stokes and Martin advertised that they had signed all their estate over to trustees for their creditors.
-It 1892, there was a report of a trial connected with fraud conducted against a bank of which Martin’s brother, Charles R. Martin was a director.
-In that, it was revealed that Stokes & Martin had owed that bank 4,000 pounds, and Charles had personally loaned the firm money, showing the financial difficulties they were experiencing.
+In 1892, there was a report of a trial connected with fraud conducted against a bank of which Martin’s brother, Charles R. Martin, was a director.
+In that, it was revealed that Stokes & Martin had owed that bank 4,000 pounds and that Charles had personally loaned the firm money, showing the financial difficulties they were experiencing.
 Although mention of a robbery at the premise of ‘Stokes and Martin’ was reported in 1898 in multiple newspapers, this was presumably in error, using the firm’s old name.

 George Martin had come to Australia in 1852 and died in 1912, aged 82 years.
 He was a member for the Malvern Shire Council from 1882-8.

 Examples of the partners’ work as illustrated in newspapers: Unless otherwise noted, these illustrations come from a series of articles entitled ‘A Numismatic History of Australia’ that ran in The Queenslander newspaper in 1895.